Academic Services

 Visit the Advising, Retention and Career Center website.

 Academic Testing: The Advising, Retention + Career Center administers English, mathematics, and world language placement tests for the university.
-Advanced Placement, International Baccalaureate, CLEP, DANTES, and PRAXIS results are also processed by the Advising, Retention + Career Center.
+Advanced Placement, International Baccalaureate, CLEP, DANTES, ACTFL, FORT, and PRAXIS results are also processed by the Advising, Retention + Career Center.
 Visit the Academic Testing website for more information.

 New Student Orientation: